If my simile is as dry as the dust of Sahara,

 Forgive me, it’s just an illusion to the great.

-Don’t judge my words based on the wordings,
+Don’t judge my words based on the wording,

 For I was human before I became a poet,